ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 These attributes are similar to 1.2.x and there is no change.
 However, there are some syntax and semantics changes as described below.

 ### RequestInterceptor
-Following is an example of RequestInterceptor written in Ballerina swan-lake.
+Following is an example of RequestInterceptor written in Ballerina Swan-Lake.
 RequestInterceptor can only have one resource function.

 ```ballerina
 service class RequestInterceptor {